Retail inflation probably edged up for fifth month in December

 | NEW DELHI

-NEW DELHI Consumer inflation probably edged up for the fifth straight month in December, driven by higher food prices, complicating the central bank's task of steering monetary policy at a time of international deflation.
+NEW DELHI Consumer inflation probably edged up for the fifth straight month in December, driven by higher food prices, complicating the Reserve Bank of India's task of steering monetary policy at a time of international deflation.

 Retail inflation has been picking up since August, mainly due to a surge in prices of items like lentils and posing a challenge to Prime Minister Narendra Modi, whose party recently lost local elections in Gujarat.